idebtor/HuStarML/GettingStarted.md

       Using TensorFlow backend
       ```

-## Install Code - THE editor for coders
+## Install the 'Code' by Microsoft - THE editor for coders
-1. Either Code is a text editor that most professional coders love nowadays.
+1. The Code is a text editor that most professional coders love nowadays.
-2. Start Code.
+2. Start the Code.

-#### Need more installation?
+### Need more installation?
 Use the following command if you need more installation of packages (-U for upgrade only):
   ```
   $ pip install a_package_name
   $ pip install -U a_package_name
   ```

-### How to view JupyterLab or Jupyter Lab/Notebook files(.ipynb) in a browser
+### How to view Jupyter-Lab (or Jupyter Notebook) files(.ipynb) in a browser

 0. View them in github website automatically, but cannot run the code cells.
 and/or